Wishing you knew more about Aboriginal culture? Search no more.

 At least since 2012 students can study decolonising methods at university.

-Tip Clare Land’s Decolonizing Solidarity - Dilemmas and Directions for Supporters of Indigenous Struggles offers a thorough examination of the problems that can arise when activists from colonial backgrounds seek to be politically supportive of indigenous struggles.
+Clare Land's book Decolonizing Solidarity - Dilemmas and Directions for Supporters of Indigenous Struggles offers a thorough examination of the problems that can arise when activists from colonial backgrounds seek to be politically supportive of Aboriginal struggles.

 Homework: Colonised too many times